kbase/homology_service/docs/Homology Search Service Architecture Notes.md

 2. Collection and creation of representative BLAST database from KBase Central Store.
 Jan 4-8 (Maulik)

+3. Creation of pre-computed Diamond databases.
+Jan 4-8 (Fangfang)

-3. Implementation of kmer-based core computation service.
+4. Implementation of kmer-based core computation service.
 Jan 11-15 (Bob)

-4. Implementation of BLAST-based core computation service.
+5. Implementation of BLAST-based core computation service.
 Jan 18-22 (Bob)

-5. Implementation of user-level operations.
+6. Implementation of user-level operations.
 Jan 18-29 (Bob, Maulik, Harry etc).
 This overlaps \#4 so that the user-level operations can help influence BLAST-based compute service as it is being built.